Hello Carter

 Hello Carter is a 2013 British comedy-drama film written and directed by Anthony Wilcox and starring Charlie Cox and Jodie Whittaker.
 The film is based on Wilcox's 2011 short film of the same name.
 It is also Wilcox's directorial debut.

 Plot

-Recently sacked and interminably single, Carter is in a rut.
-So when he spies his beautiful ex-girlfriend through a library bookshelf, for a brief moment, things promise to get a whole lot better.
-But she is nine months pregnant.
-And about to go into labour.
+Down-on-his-luck Carter has recently become homeless, single and unemployed.
+Desperate to win back his ex-girlfriend, he goes off on an adventure throughout London to find her, picking up some odd helpers along the way.